amaranth-lang/amaranth/docs/stdlib/wiring.rst

     wiring.connect(m, producer.source, consumer.sink)

-This function examines the signatures of the two provided interface objects, ensuring that they are exactly complementary, and then adds combinatorial :py:`.eq()` statements to the module for each of the port pairs to form the connection.
+This function examines the signatures of the two provided interface objects, ensuring that they are exactly complementary, and then adds combinational :py:`.eq()` statements to the module for each of the port pairs to form the connection.
 Aside from the *connectability* check, the single line above is equivalent to:

 .. testcode::